 How to find your gas supplier

-The easiest way to establish who provides your gas is to visit the Find My Supplier website and enter your postcode.
+Visit the Find My Supplier website and enter your postcode.
+Your provider should then appear.

-Alternatively, call the Meter Number Helpline on 0870 608 1524 (calls cost 7p per minute plus your phone company's access charge).
-Be sure to get the Meter Point Reference Number for your property.
+Alternatively, call the Meter Number Helpline on 0870 608 1524.
+Calls cost 7p per minute plus your phone company's access charge.
+Be sure to get the Meter Point Reference Number (MPRN) for your property.

 How to find your electricity supplier